mule-ear/cocopidemo/README.md

 * start_test.service contains the path to the bash script
 * The bash script contains the path to the python script

-The Python script work/switch/send_text.py just checks the status of the switch and sends the  text when it reads the button has been pushed.

 send_text.py gets the account info from send_text.cfg.
 Where: